Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

 ### Resolved Bugs

+-   Please refer to Irregular Structures in the Structure section above.

+-   Please refer to Code in the Credits section below.

 ### Unresolved Bugs

 -   Improve Lighthouse Performance score on all pages, but particularly the Market Page by making changes including:

 - Serve images in next-gen formats (Image formats like WebP and AVIF often provide better compression than PNG or JPEG, which means faster downloads and less data consumption.)

 - Eliminate render-blocking resources (Resources are blocking the first paint of your page.
 Consider delivering critical JS/CSS inline and deferring all non-critical JS/styles)

 - Minify CSS

 # Deployment